-POLICY NAME: Property and Finance Date Approved: November 9, 2019 Review date: Purpose: The purpose of this policy is to clarify expectations of Communities of Faith regarding the sale of Church Property.
+POLICY NAME: Policy regarding Proceeds from the Date Approved: Oct 4, 2019 Sale of Property Revised Nov 26 th 2021 Review date: Purpose: The purpose of this policy is to clarify expectations of Communities of Faith regarding the sale of Church Property.
 The Manual C.2.6.

-This document outlines the Eastern Central Ontario Regional Council's policy and best practices regarding the disposition of proceeds from the sale of congregational property.
+This document outlines the Eastern Central Ontario Regional Council's policy and best practices regarding the disposition of proceeds from the sale of congregational property and/or Investment and cash assets.
+It should be noted that properties being considered for sale must first be reviewed by the Mission Through Property of ECORC to assess whether said property might be a candidate for development by the UPRC.
+(United Property Resource Corporation)